UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

 ### Git
 **Git** is a tool that tracks changes to your code, letting you save versions, undo mistakes, and collaborate with others.
 When using GitHub, **Git Credential Manager (GCM)** helps by securely remembering your login so you don’t have to enter it every time.

-- how to install Git:
+- How to install Git:
   - Open your terminal and run:
     ```bash
     sudo apt update